Real presence of Christ in the Eucharist: Anabaptist

+Anabaptism sees itself as emulating the practice of early Christianity, and in the present-day, a number of Anabaptist congregations have affirmed a theology of the real presence (such as the Chambersburg Christian Fellowship).

-Zwinglian view
+Zwinglian

 Huldrych Zwingli, a Swiss Reformer, taught:

 Those who adhere to the Zwinglian view, do so at Jesus's words about doing this in "remembrance" rather than any transformation or any physical presence.
 Rather, Christ is really present at the thanksgiving, and in the memory.
-Zwingli's words that the "true body of Christ is eaten in a sacramental and "spiritual manner" is understood in a way where the physical objects and actions are the spiritual reminder of what Jesus had done, that He has instituted.
-This comes from the belief that the historical understanding of the Early Church taught that sacraments are done in "contemplation of faith" as the " proclamation of salvation and the strengthening of faith in the hearts of believers".
-General Baptists, Anabaptists, the Plymouth Brethren, some non-denominational Churches see Communion (also called the Lord's Supper or the Lord's Table) as signifying the body and blood of Jesus, a memorial of the Last Supper and the Passion with symbolic and meaningful elements, which is done by the ordinance of Jesus.
+Zwingli's words that the "true body of Christ is eaten in a sacramental and spiritual manner" is understood in a way where the physical objects and actions are the spiritual reminder of what Jesus had done, that He has instituted.
+This comes from the belief that the historical understanding of the Early Church taught that sacraments are done in "contemplation of faith" as the "proclamation of salvation and the strengthening of faith in the hearts of believers".
+The Plymouth Brethren, some non-denominational Churches, and those identifying with Liberal Christianity see Communion (also called the Lord's Supper) as signifying the body and blood of Jesus, a memorial of the Last Supper and the Passion with symbolic and meaningful elements, which is done by the ordinance of Jesus.
 This view is known as Memorialism or the Zwinglian view, as it was taught by Zwingli, a Swiss Reformer.
 Those who hold to the memorial understanding deny the strong sense of Transubstantiation as articulated by Lanfranc in the 11th century, arguing more akin to Berengarius who was a symbolist.
+Memorialists deny the sacramental union, the Lutheran doctrine of the real presence of Christ in the Eucharist.
 It is pointed out that while early Church Fathers used the language of real presence, this is not similar to a hard understanding of Transubstantiation.
 Rather, interpreting in the context of other early Church Father writings, those who emphasize the symbolic nature of the Eucharist, point out the symbolic language used by Tertullian, Cyprian, and others, noting a differentiation between the "real presence of Christ" being used to mean a bodily presence.
 Further it is understood that the dispute arose much later, in the 9th and 11th centuries, about the nature of the Eucharist.